 Do you ever wish you could freeze the moments of time you have with your family?
 Although we cannot stop time, we can slow down our days and learn how to treasure the precious moments we have with our children.

-I have to confess that I am a die hard Mam Mia fan, so when a fellow blogger shared one of the songs, and a reminder to be mindful of the precious moments we have with our children, it caught my attention.
+I have to confess that I am a die hard Mama Mia fan.
+When a fellow blogger shared one of the songs with a reminder to be mindful of the precious moments we have with our children- it caught my attention.

-This song (Slipping Through My fingers) has special memories for me.
+This song (Slipping Through My fingers) holds special memories for me.
 I went to see the movie Mama Mia with my mom.

 That doesn’t happen very often as we live thousands of miles apart, on two different continents, and I cannot see her very often.
 We treasure the rare moments we have together.

 I was in England when the movie came out and we went to see it together.
 When this song started she reached out and held my hand.
 It was a tender moment of connection between two moms who had experienced the truth captured by the lyrics.

 “Slipping through my fingers all the time- I try to capture every minute -The feeling in it”

 “Sleep in our eyes, her and me at the breakfast table – Barely awake I let precious time go by”